primodiumxyz/empires/README.md

 - `dev`: only available through `DevSystem`, meaning in non-production environments;
 - `admin`: only available to accounts with the `ADMIN` role;
 - `bearer`: requires a the bearer token to reach endpoints.

+## Contributing

+If you wish to contribute to the package, please open an issue first to make sure that this is within the scope of the repository, and that it is not already being worked on.

+## License

+This project is licensed under the MIT License - see [LICENSE](./LICENSE) for details.